Allegheny Health Network: Westfield Memorial Hospital

-Founded in 1942, Westfield Memorial Hospital is an affiliate of Saint Vincent Hospital, which is 30 miles to the west.
+Founded in 1942, Westfield Memorial Hospital is an affiliate of Saint Vincent Hospital, which is 30 miles to the southwest.
 It is the only AHN hospital outside of the state of Pennsylvania.

-Westfield is a four-bed acute care hospital that serves New York's largely rural Chautauqua County, including Amish communities.
-In 2018, Westfield Memorial unveiled its new seven-bed emergency department; the updated facility includes “four new treatment rooms and one large trauma room, along with the creation of a new ambulance vestibule.”
+Westfield is a four-bed acute care hospital that serves several communities in New York's largely rural Chautauqua County.
+In 2018, Westfield Memorial unveiled its new five-bed emergency department; the updated facility includes “four new treatment rooms and one large trauma room, along with a newly painted ambulance vestibule.”

 In 2016, Westfield was reaccredited as an acute-care hospital by the New York Commission on Health Care Facilities in the 21st Century, the culmination of a multi-year evaluation process that reviewed the services, capacities and capabilities of all of New York's hospitals.
 As a result of that evaluation process, Westfield was given a five-year “limited life” operating certificate in 2011.
 At the time, Westfield had been a 32-bed facility, and the state recommended turning Westfield into a standalone “diagnostic center” without emergency services.
 The Westfield community rallied around the hospital and “convinced the state of New York that this may not be the right thing to do,” according to The Observer of Dunkirk, NY.
 In response to the public lobbying, Westfield remained a full-service acute-care hospital, but was required to “find ways to make improvements and provide their services more effectively to the community.”

-Westfield, along with Saint Vincent, became a part of AHN in 2013.
-As of 2016, Westfield Memorial served 23,000 patients and the emergency department reported more than 7,500 visits.
-Westfield is one of the largest employers in northwest Chautauqua County, with about 100 full-time and part-time employees.
+Westfield became an affiliate of the St. Vincent Medical Center on Jan.
+1, 1999.
+As part of Saint Vincent, WMH became a part of AHN in 2013.
+The emergency department treats about 7,500 annually.
+Westfield has about 75 full-time and part-time employees.